 5. Test the anchor by touching your thumb and forefinger together again and find out if you naturally access that confident state.

 If it worked, you now have an NLP anchor!
-Form here on out, you get to feel confident whenever you touch your thumb and forefinger together.
+From here on out, you get to feel confident whenever you touch your thumb and forefinger together.
 Magic!

 It doesn’t work all the time.
-In fact, when it comes down to it, your confidence anchor may fail you miserably in some situations.
-Does this mean NLP anchoring simply doesn’t work some of the time?
-Yes, of course that is what it means!
+In fact, Your confidence anchor may fail you in a situation in which intense fear or dread is stronger than the anchor you’ve set.
+Does this mean NLP anchoring simply doesn’t work all of the time?
+Yes, of course, that is what it means!

 NLP effectiveness is part desire and part limitations.

 Part of using a good tool is understanding its limitations.
 Take your average garden hoe.
 It works like a charm in soft soil with weeds that have shallow roots.